vtjc2002/github-copilot-adoption-challenge-leaderboard/DEPLOYMENT.md

 1. Go to Azure Portal → SQL Server → SQL databases → leaderboarddb
 2. Click **Query editor (preview)** and authenticate
 3. Open the full script from your local repository: [src/challenges-util/challenges-insert.sql](./src/challenges-util/challenges-insert.sql)
-4. Copy and execute the INSERT statements
+4. Copy and execute the INSERT statements OR just run ``` ./src/infra/scripts/run-challenges-insert.ps1 ``` from your local repo to execute it automatically
 5. Review the challenges in the application and deactivate any that aren't applicable

 **Example - Adding Just 3 Starter Challenges:**